Also known as North Mill Trail Head

 Size: 52 acres

 Longest Walk: 1.5 miles round trip from either trailhead

 This property is, perhaps, one of the last Hallmark/Ron Roux developments in Hopkinton.
 Ron donated the property to the Trust as part of his development efforts.

 This trail is named after Karl Mighton, a well-loved supporter of the Hopkinton Area Land Trust, who passed away in 2005.
 It was the Eagle Scout Public Service Project of Jon Taros who, along with other scouts from Boy Scout Troop 1, planned and produced the trail and a wooden bridge that crosses a stream in the property.
 It was officially opened on October 22 of that year.

 Biking, Cross Country Skiing, Easy Walking, Hiking/Walking, Woods Trail

 Karl Mighton Trail: GC34X6Q

 Did you ever wonder where are the mills that North Mill and South Mill streets are named after?
-This property, once called Old North Mill, is near the site of one of them.
-The Hopkinton Historical Commission erected a plaque on North Mill Street describing it.
-Find the plaque at the roadside a couple hundred feet north of the intersection with East Street, by the bridge over Cold Spring Brook, where there is room to park a car.
+This property, once called Old North Mill, is near the site of one of them, at the parking area along the road on North Mill Street near the bridge across Cold Spring Brook.
+The Hopkinton Historical Commission erected a plaque describing the mill and its sad legacy.

-A plaque describing the mill on South Mill Street is also at the Cold Spring Brook crossing, on the causeway by Bloods Pond.
+Another plaque describing the mill on South Mill Street is also at a Cold Spring Brook crossing, on the causeway by Bloods Pond.
 For more information, see the Braim Farm page.